rgregg/community/STEERING-COMMITTEE.md

 ## Changes to the charter

-Changes to the KSC charter may be proposed via a Pull Request on the charter itself.
+Changes to the Steering charter may be proposed via a Pull Request on the charter itself.
 Amendments are accepted with majority consent of the committee.

 Proposals and amendments to the charter are available for at least a period of